A full fall fitness plan featuring lots of workouts you can do at home.

-Today Tomorrow is the first official day of fall!!
-(Derp–thanks for letting me know, guys!)
-It’s such a great time to turn over a new leaf, adjust your fitness plan, and set/assess goals as we head towards the end of the year.
-The last few months are filled with so much joy… but also events, stress, and changes.
+Fall is usually such a great time to turn over a new leaf, adjust your fitness plan, and set/assess goals as we head towards the end of the year.
+The last few months of the year are filled with so much joy… but also events, stress, and changes.
+This year is also going to be a different kind of year, with extra layers of stress and unknown.
 With the impending holiday season, it can be even more important to take time for your health and wellness, even though it’s more challenging.

 Just like last year, I put together a full fall fitness plan for you!
 This is a mix of strength, cardio, and rest, and as always, you can shuffle it around to fit your unique needs and schedule.
 As always, check with a doctor before making any fitness changes and honor your body.